BLOG — COMMANDER SHUTTLE

 Franschhoek's dining scene runs from sandwich spots on the main road to multi-course tasting menus that book out weeks in advance.
 The cluster of restaurants in the village covers casual lunches, country bistros, and high-end estate dining rooms attached to wine farms just outside town.
 Several South African chefs who trained in Europe came home to open small kitchens here, which is why you find techniques and produce pairings you would not expect in a village this size.

 A few patterns that hold across most places.
 Lunch is the easier booking, dinner is harder, and Sunday lunch is almost a regional ritual that locals build their weekend around.
 Many restaurants attached to wine estates close in the early evening, so dinner means coming back into the village.
 Most kitchens lean heavily on local lamb, line-caught fish brought in from the coast, and seasonal produce from the surrounding farms.
 Wine lists are usually short and almost entirely local, which is the point.
 If you want a specific restaurant, book before you fly, not on arrival.
+If you are weighing Franschhoek dinners against city dining, our Cape Town restaurant guide covers the four tiers in town, and it is worth knowing that most estate kitchens here sit at the pricier end, so it helps to read how this fits a wider trip budget in our week-in-Cape-Town cost breakdown before you fill the calendar with tasting menus.

 Picking a route through the valley